 Contact: Cantor Meryl Weiner

-On select Sundays we offer a speaker who addresses an area of contemporary Jewish life, identity and the Middle East.
+On select Sundays at 10:15 am we offer a speaker who addresses an area of contemporary Jewish life, identity and the Middle East.

 Daniel Mach, Director ACLU Program on Freedom of Religion and Belief